shibaone/shibarium-images/README.md

     "childContract": "0x0000000000000000000000000000000000001010", // Address of the child token contract "bridgeType": "plasma"  ,                 // Type of bridge (e.g., plasma, pos) "tokenWebsite": "https://example.com",    // Token Website
-    "projectDescription": "A token built to enhance decentralized finance on the Shiba ecosystem.", // Brief description of the token project
+    "projectDescription": "A token built to enhance decentralized finance on the Shiba ecosystem." // Brief description of the token project
-    "contactInfo": "contact@example.com"      // Contact information for follow-up }
+}
 ```